Tggl/tggl-sdk-specs/classes/local-client.md

 The LocalClient is responsible for reporting usage with a `Reporter` (as private member).

 It should report usage of flags with the `reportFlag` and usage of contexts with the `reportContext` methods of the `Reporting` class:
-- When isActive is called
 - When get is called
-- When getAllACtiveFlags is called (does not report flags then, only reports context)
+- When getAllActiveFlags is called (does not report flags then, only reports context)

 ## Polling
 If your language is long-lived like Node.js, it should be able to poll the API to get the latest configuration.
 For short-lived languages like PHP, the configuration should be updated manually.